 "Even for us hearing guys, there are times when gestures speak better than speech."
 Alan grinned and emphasised "learning sign language does not have age restriction."
 He hopes "Rubber Boy" can change public's perception of sign language, thus encouraging the public to learn while promoting social inclusion.
 The Academy will have a variety of plans to raise public awareness of sign language including producing micro-films, publication of picture books by using augmented reality (AR) technology, and collaboration projects with schools and other organisations.

-The SIE Fund is funding the startup project of Rubber Boy Academy with details here.
+- The SIE Fund is funding the startup project of Rubber Boy Academy.
+More details can be found here.

 Scope of Services

 - Inspired by hearing-impaired mother, Alan seeks to popularise sign language with support of crowdfunding (Apple Daily, 09/02/2017) (Chinese only)

 - Hearing-impairment of mother prompts Alan to teach sign language by animation (Oriental Daily, 31/12/2016) (Chinese only)

 - Promoting sign language by animation (HKCSS Channel, 04/01/2017)